UDOOboard/Bolt-Docs/docs/01_Introduction/00_Introduction.md

 * Never provide more than 5V in input to the GPIOs of the Arduino 101(Intel&reg; Curie&trade;), and never provide more than 1.8V in input to the GPIOs of the Braswell processor.
 * Never keep the board in touch with metal objects or surfaces while it is powered up
 * Power the board with a stabilized power supply (DC-jack with a standard 5.5mm/2.1mm barrel jack, internal positive, Voltage 12V ± 5%, at least 3A).
 * Do not use a *NON*-standard USB 3.0 peripheral.
-If you use a non-standard USB 3.0 peripheral with an external power plug, this could send back the power source to the UDOO X86 board with the risk of damage.
+If you use a non-standard USB 3.0 peripheral with an external power plug, this could send back the power source to the UDOO Bolt board with the risk of damage.

 ## Lineup
-UDOO X86 retail line up consists of [four models](!Hardware_Reference/Board_versions).
+UDOO Bolt retail line up consists of models.

 <img src="../img/x86_lineup.png" alt="UDOO versions" class="img-responsive" >